reconhub/reconhub.github.io/_posts/2016-11-26-RECON-ESCAIDE.md

 For more on the conference, see the [conference website](http://ecdc.europa.eu/en/escaide/Pages/ESCAIDE.aspx).

-Watch the comments of this post for a link to the slides of the talk.
+The slides of the talk will be available for download on [*github*](http://github.com/thibautjombart/talks/tree/master/ESCAIDE2016).